 Finally, to some extent geometry is always in play.
 It can be classic or contemporary.
 Geometry is something you can run your hand or eyes around, so it always adds interest to an environment.
 It’s cool, sophisticated, and intriguing, and geometry is comfortable wherever you find it.

 The geometry is flexible enough to work over a kitchen counter, a dining room table, or a billiard table.
 It would light a foyer or hallway, a living room or bath.
-In the picture below, Upton’s geometry fits nicely in the circular inset ceiling, but it also echoes the vertical lines of the hallway, the grid formed by the windows, and even the angles of the furniture.
+In the picture below, Trenton’s geometry fits nicely in the ceiling.
 Angles, circles, and perspective, they all work together.

-The Costa is an intriguing device, a sculpture hanging 60-inches from its ceiling base.
-Attached to its long narrow stem of polished nickel, you’ll find discs of engraved glass.
+The Simone Sputnik Pendant is an intriguing device, a sculpture hanging 50-inches from its ceiling base.
+Attached to its long narrow stem of satin brass chandelier arm swivels, allowing for a semi-adjustable configuration.
 This is an artwork, a contemporary statement that introduces whimsy and mystery.

 The so-called “geometric trend” is a natural application of the shapes that surround us.
 But, it is also the result of the creative imagination that chooses proportion and makes the placement.
 It comes from the talent that can integrate the normal and concrete with the novel and artistic.